UK and Ireland In-Training Exam (UKITE)

 UKITE is an online mock examination that allows trainees to practice for section 1 of the FRCS Tr and Orth.
 The exam is held annually in December, usually over a period of eight days and delivery of UKITE is organised within individual training programmes.

 Eligibility and registration

-UKITE consists of multiple choice questions (either single best answer or extended matching questions).
+UKITE consists of single best answer multiple choice questions.
 These are based on the T&O curriculum.

 There is no pass/fail standard for UKITE.

 (Timing will begin as soon as the exam is started by the individual user on the online assessment portal).

 Only one attempt is permitted.

 Interested SAS surgeons can also register for UKITE.
 Please book using the link above during the registraiton window.
 You will receive information on how to access the UKITE platform within the UKITE period.